mfrasca/ecto/guides/howtos/Navigating Relations.md

 If you did not alter the provided sample data, you can easily verify we have 8 *Zingiberales*, 4 *Salvia* and 3 *Origanum* accessions.
 What about the number of plants?
-Feel like writing a function calculating the sum of all `p.quantity` met following the associations?
+Feel like writing a function calculating the sum of all `p.quantity` we meet as we follow the associations?

 ## Contacts management (one-to-one)
 *day 4*